 How a mother’s persistence and endurance helped physicians properly treat her son’s complicated Lyme disease investigation.

-Last summer, 11-year-old boy was beyond eager to wait his original Boy Scout camp out with no parents.
+Last summer, an 11-year-old boy was beyond eager to wait for his original Boy Scout camp out with no parents.

 “I and my partner believed he’d be OK on the trip because he is completely independent, but I remember telling my husband I was focused on ticks because how often does an 11-year-old re-apply spray?” boy’s mom.